woodrush/lisp-in-life/README.md

 ## How is it Done?
 ![The build flow of Lisp in Life.](./img/build-flow.png)

 The [Lisp interpreter](./src/lisp.c), written in C, is compiled to an assembly language for a CPU architecture implemented in the Game of Life, which is a modification of the computer used in the [Quest For Tetris](https://codegolf.stackexchange.com/questions/11880/build-a-working-game-of-tetris-in-conways-game-of-life/142673#142673) (QFT) project.
-The architecture is based on [Tetris8.mc](https://github.com/QuestForTetris/QFT/blob/master/Tetris8.mc) in the [original QFT repository](https://github.com/QuestForTetris/QFT).
 The compilation is done using an extended version of [ELVM](https://github.com/shinh/elvm) (the Esoteric Language Virtual Machine).
 The Game of  Life backend for ELVM was implemented by myself.

 Generating a small enough pattern that runs in a reasonable amount of time required a lot of effort.
 This required optimizations and improvements in every layer of the project; a brief summary would be: